kamu-data/kamu-cli/docs/install.md

   tar -zxvf kamu-cli-x86_64-unknown-linux-gnu.tar.gz
   chmod +x kamu-cli-x86_64-unknown-linux-gnu/kamu
   ```
-- Link it into your preferred location on your `PATH`
+- Link it or copy it into your preferred location on your `$PATH`, we recommend:
   ```
   cp kamu /usr/local/bin
   ```